savinmikhail/Comments-Density/README.md

         FixMeComment::NAME => 0,
     ],
 );
 ```

+---

 ## Acknowledgments

 This project was inspired by Yegor Bugayenko.
-See [opensource ideas](https://gist.github.com/yegor256/5bddb12ce88a6cba44d578c567031508).
+See [Open Source Ideas](https://gist.github.com/yegor256/5bddb12ce88a6cba44d578c567031508).

+---

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are always welcome!
+Feel free to submit a pull request with improvements or new features.

+---

 ## License

-This library is released under the [MIT license](LICENSE).
+This library is licensed under the [MIT License](LICENSE).

-___